-Of the DGP adjusted tier 1 synchronized reserve resources estimated at market clearing, 81.0 percent actually responded during the three distinct synchronized reserve events with duration of 10 minutes or longer in the first six months of 2016.
-PJM made changes to the way it calculated tier 1 MW for settlements beginning in July 2014.
-These changes improved the reported response rate by reducing the initial tier 1 estimate.
+Of the DGP adjusted tier 1 synchronized reserve resources estimated at market clearing, 80.4 percent actually responded during the five distinct synchronized reserve events with duration of 10 minutes or longer in the first nine months of 2016.

 • Issues.
 The competitive offer for tier 1 synchronized reserves is zero, as there is no incremental cost associated with the ability to ramp up from the current economic dispatch point and the appropriate payment for responding to an event is the five-minute LMP plus \$50 per MWh.
 A tariff change included in the shortage pricing tariff changes (October 1, 2012) added the requirement to pay tier 1 synchronized reserve the tier 2 synchronized reserve market clearing price whenever the nonsynchronized reserve market clearing price rises above zero.